Eating disorder stories: the one about the curry

 Or a sad, confused girl with no fight left to give?

 Having a mental illness is hard fucking work.
-Living with someone with a mental illness can be just as hard.
+Being in a relationship with someone who has a mental illness is just as hard.

 Along with my family, I never knew what to expect of myself when I woke up.
 I never knew what mood I’d find myself in.